Updated on August 23, 2022

-Community property is any property acquired by both spouses during the marriage, while separate property includes:
+Community property is any property acquired by both spouses during the marriage, while separate property includes the following assets:

-Any property received by either spouse as a gift or inheritance before or during the marriage; and
+Any property received by either spouse as a gift or inheritance before or during the marriage

-However, separate property is often commingled – or, in other words, mixed – with community property.
-When it happens, a spouse’s separate property loses its “separate status.”
+In addition, separate property is often commingled—or, in other words, mixed—with community property.
+When this happens, a spouse’s separate property loses its “separate status.”
 Retirement accounts often fall into this category, which can complicate the matter considerably.

-Can My Spouse Obtain My Retirement Benefits Upon a Divorce?
+Can My Spouse Obtain My Retirement Benefits upon Divorce?

-In other words, whether or not your spouse can obtain your retirement benefits also depends on when you started making contributions to your retirement accounts.
+Whether or not your spouse can obtain your retirement benefits depends on when you started making contributions to your retirement accounts.
 Any contributions made before the marriage are your separate property, while any contributions made after the marriage are considered community property.

 In many cases, retirement accounts consist of both separate and community property.
-However, as you can imagine, it can be difficult to make a distinction between separate and community property.
+However, as you can imagine, it can be difficult to make a distinction between the two types of property.

 Does It Matter How Long We’ve Been Married?